Metric growth dynamics in Liouville quantum gravity: Dirichlet forms

 \subsection{Proof using a formal integration by parts}

 The motivation of the proof presented above is to start from the Gaussian integration by parts characterizing the boundary field to obtain the invariance condition.
 This required boundary localization of the different terms appearing in the generator and the integration by parts associated with the term $h D_{\mu} f$ was nontrivial.
 Below, we use formal computations to explain in another way how this integration by parts works.
-In particular, we remark that certain terms can be written in divergence form.
+A non-trivial observation here is that certain terms can be written in divergence form.

 Recall the general integration by parts formula associated with a measure on fields $\rho = e^{-V} \mc{D} h$ where $\mc{D} h$ is formally the Lebesgue measure (which does not exist).

 The symmetry $V_q(w,w') = V_q(w',w)$ gives the identity $\la p V_q, r \ra = \la r V_q, p \ra$.
 This and \eqref{eq:divergence-formula} give